grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-This makes maintaining code easier, because there is less code to change when adding new types of messages to the system or removing existing ones (e.g. in case when we do not need to initiate a session anymore) [^encapsulatewhatvaries].
+Using the factory to hide the real type of message returned makes maintaining the code easier, because there is less code to change when adding new types of messages to the system or removing existing ones (e.g. in case when we do not need to initiate a session anymore) [^encapsulatewhatvaries] - the factory hides that.

 #### Factories are themselves polymorphic (encapsulation of rule)

+TODO

 So far, I keep talking about composability over and over again so much
 that you're probably already sick of the word.
 But hey, here comes